nutti/Screencast-Keys/docs/tutorial.md

 ![Option (Show Last Operators)](images/tutorial/option_show_last_operators.png)

-### Get Event Aggressively

-*NOTE: This is an experimental option.
-If this option is enabled, Blender may* *be crashed in the specific environment.*

-If **Get Event Aggressively** option is enabled, the events raised in the modal status will also be displayed.

 ### Auto Save

 *NOTE: This is an experimental option.
 If this option is enabled, Blender may*